Updated: September 26, 2025

 Taxes to consider at the time of purchase

-Below, we provide information on the taxes that you will need to pay at the time of purchase.
+Below, we provide information on the taxes you will pay when buying Lagos property for sale.

 Stamp Duty